Great Film Quotes and Movie Lines Sections

 what happens in it?
 Wake up, Charlie!
 Use your wits.
 Learn something."

-been shaken out of the magnolias."
+we've been shaken out of the magnolias."

 runs in my family.
 It practically gallops."